PoCInnovation/Pool2020/pwn/README.md

 # pwn

-pwn is the security field where you exploit memory corruptions breach.
+pwn is the security field where you exploit memory corruptions breach and vulnerable designs.
 This field is really interesting because it helps you discover and exploit the various errors a developer can make.
 In this workshop, we are going to study :
 * stack buffer overflows
 * format string injections